gregvan/ansible-rails/README.md

    If you would prefer, you can run the commands in this file manually.
 1. Edit the `ops/config.yml` file and add your project configuration

+## Before Provisioning

+This recipe has been adapted to be used with Linode to make it work ..
+  1. Note the added base_installs
+  2. Set up ssh-copy-id then
+  $ ssh-copy-id root@your-IP-address
+  $ ssh root@your-IP-address to prove it worked

 ## Provisioning

 Provisioning is used to to setup the the server and initially deploy the application.